 HISTORY OF CHRISTOPHER COLUMBUS

-The man who sailed from Spain to discover America was neither Spanish nor did he actually discover America.
+The man who sailed from Spain to discover America was neither Spanish nor did he discover America, at least not the mainland.
 But it was true that:

 In fourteen hundred and ninety-two